Pishone/Pishone/README.md

  - Hi, I’m @Pishone
  - I’m finding my Interest in Developing, Automation, Scripting and Privacy.
  - In my free time, I like to curate lists of things I find facinating / interesting.
- - I’m currently trying to land a Job in IT.

 <!---
 Pishone/Pishone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.